pachyderm/pachyderm/doc/cookbook/splitting.md

 Additionally, if your data has a common header or footer, you can specify these manually via `pachctl put-header` or `pachctl put-footer`.
 This is helpful for CSV data.

-To do this, you'll need to specify the header/footer on the parent directory of your data.
+To do this, you'll need to specify the header/footer on the _parent directory_ of your data.
+It's a little "magical", but you're essentially embedding the header/footer into the directory and then Pachyderm will apply that header/footer to all the files in that directory.
 Below we have an example of splitting a CSV with a header, then setting the header explicitly.
 Notice that once we've set the header, whenever we get a file under that directory, the header is applied.
 You can still use glob patterns to get all the data under the directory, and in that case the header is still applied.

 ```
 # Raw CSV